mmontes11/k8s-bootstrap/README.md

 sudo bash control-plane.sh
 ```

-Copy the generated configuration files `config/kubeadm-join.<node-type>.yaml` to each node and run this command to join the cluster:
+Copy the kubeadm configuration files `config/kubeadm-join.<node-type>.yaml` to each node and run this command to join the cluster:
 ```bash
 sudo bash node.sh 'config/kubeadm-join.<node-type>.yaml'
 ```